-- Force you to continue an unwanted pregnancy.
-Many abusers use this tactic to continue maintaining their control in a woman's life.
+- Forcing a partner to continue a pregnancy against their wishes.
+Many abusers use this tactic to continue maintaining their control in their partner’s life.
 Some women have described how every time they thought about getting ready to leave, their abusers would get them pregnant, and they would feel they had no options but to stay.

-- Prevent you from choosing whether or not to continue a pregnancy.
-Some abusers may try to force you to have an abortion when you don’t want one; conversely, others might pressure you into terminating a pregnancy, regardless of your desires.
+- Preventing a partner from exercising reproductive choice.
+Some abusive people try to force their partner to have an abortion when they don’t want one; conversely, others might pressure their partner into terminating a pregnancy, regardless of their desires.

-- Infecting you with a sexually transmitted infection.
-Abusers frequently engage in sex outside of the relationship, and can expose you and other sexual partners to STIs and HIV/AIDS—especially if he refuses to use condoms consistently.
+- Purposefully exposing a partner to sexually transmitted infections.
+Abusive people frequently engage in sex outside of the relationship and can expose their partners to STIs and HIV/AIDS—especially if they refuse to use condoms consistently.

-Pregnant women in abusive relationships face particular risks.
-Homicide is the second leading cause of traumatic death for pregnant and recently pregnant women in the United States1.
-Violence during pregnancy has serious health implications.
-According to Futures Without Violence:
+Often, the result of reproductive coercion is pregnancy, and pregnant women in abusive relationships face particular risks.
+Homicide is the second leading cause of traumatic death for pregnant and recently pregnant women in the United States13.
+Abuse during pregnancy has serious health implications:

-Fortunately, there is growing awareness around the intersection between reproductive health and relationship violence, and of the particular ways in which women’s health is used by abusers to maintain power and control.
+Fortunately, there is growing awareness around the intersection between reproductive health and relationship violence, and of the particular ways in which survivors’ health is used by abusers to maintain power and control.
+Our member resource centers work closely with reproductive health care providers in their local communities to address the implications of reproductive coercion.
+At our Coalition office, we seek to highlight this connection in our public policy work, and in our collaborations with and trainings for health care providers across the state.